 In the meantime, online sellers can technically avoid collecting sales tax in states and localities that don’t explicitly mandate it.
 However, this is a risky gambit, as small merchants without dedicated compliance departments are unlikely to stay abreast of new state and local sales tax laws.
 The resources required to monitor the more than 10,000 U.S. sales tax jurisdictions are vast.

 For this reason, the best course of action for online retailers of any size is to assume they’re legally required to pay sales tax on transactions with buyers in all jurisdictions that levy sales tax.
+Third-party platforms may collect sales tax on behalf of marketplace sellers, according to a report from DealNews, lessening the compliance burden.

 2. Register With State Tax Authorities